skymavis/tanto-kit/packages/widget/README.md

 ### Custom Themes

-Customize the widget’s appearance by passing a `customThemeToken` to `TantoProvider`.
+Customize the widget's appearance by passing a `customThemeToken` to `TantoProvider`.

 ```tsx
 import { TantoProvider } from '@sky-mavis/tanto-widget';